 Concentrate on the sensations in your body, and on your partner.
 Nagging thoughts may continue to pop into your head, accept them, and try to refocus on the present.
 By doing this, you don’t get caught up in a spiral of shame and self-doubt and you can relax and fully enjoy the interaction with your partner.
 Sex is best when you are grounded in your body and not caught up in your head.

 Your partner doesn’t know you aren’t having orgasms.

 Studies show that men often think women are having more orgasms than they are actually having.
-Perhaps it is simply his ego that wants to believe you reached the finish line, but another culprit for this confusion is perpetuated by us women.
+Perhaps it is simply the ego that wants to believe you reached the finish line, but another culprit for this confusion is perpetuated by women.
 I’m talking about faking orgasms.

 Ladies, if you fake it, he doesn’t know you didn’t make it!

 While all of that moaning and panting is good for his man-pride, it can backfire when he’s “done” and you’re left feeling unsatisfied.
 Many women are afraid to ask a man to continue pleasuring her after he is done.
 While his penis may no longer be erect enough to continue penetration, that doesn’t mean his fingers and his mouth are out of commission as well!
 Do you think a man feels ashamed to ask you for what he wants?
 Not likely!
 So, don’t feel guilty for asking him to return the favor.

 I can’t emphasize enough how important communication is for sexual wellbeing, relationships, and life in general.
 If you only do one thing to close the orgasm gap, it should be to communicate with your partner.
 Many women are afraid that telling their partner what to do to please them will ruin the mood or make their lover feel inadequate.
 Not so!
 It’s all in the delivery.
 Express your desires to your partner in a fun and sexy way, and they will be eager to comply.